ome/blog/_drafts/java-web-start.md

 ##OMERO and Java Web Start

 For the past few years, the Java Desktop clients could be distributed as Java Web Start Applications.
 Such feature was requested by several institutions.
-We totally acknowledge that it is a practical and still active way to distribute the applications across an institution.
+We totally acknowledge that it is a practical and still active way to distribute the applications.
 But, due to the steady increase of issues not under our control, we have concluded that continuing to support the use of Java Web Start for distribution of the OMERO Desktop clients is unsustainable.

 In recently released versions of OMERO, we made significant effort to unify the OMERO Desktop and Web clients.